Methodician/flight.run/documentation/components/carousel/README.md

 8. **Note:** Template Data Binding.
 Although the `<ng-template>` structure has made it into **CarouselFrame**, it also needs to be provided context to the data that it should have access to in its new home.
 The `*ngFor` directive passes down carousel `item` data and `ngTemplateOutletContext` makes this data available to the `<ng-template>` that is coming through `ngTemplateOutlet`.
 A fun way to think about this is imagining a wizard teleporting you to another world.
 On your way out of the portal, the wizard gives you some contextual info that you'll need for navigating your new environment. *This is how the **CarouselItem** template can gain access to data from **CarouselFrame** after its projection.*

 9. **Note:** Template Outlet Context.
 If you're wondering about `{item: item}`, this is a repackaging of spread values.
-The provided context, doesn't include `*ngFor`'s original `item`, it provides `item`'s inner contents only once inside `<ng-template>`.
+The provided context doesn't include `*ngFor`'s original `item`, it provides `item`'s inner contents only once inside `<ng-template>`.
 Therefore, we repack the contents in an identically named key in order to pass one clean package all the way through.

 ```
 // carousel-frame.component.html